MSP-Greg/SketchUp/docs/SketchUp_13_Constants_Guide.md

   assigned to the type value.
 * Some [RenderingOptions] keys will not fire a callback.

 The following code lists all of the [RenderingOptions] constants and values, then creates a hash from all of the [RenderingOptions] keys.
 It then adds a [RenderingOptionsObserver] to the current model.
 The observer outputs to the console the [onRenderingOptionsChanged] callback's type parameter and the constant associated with it, along any [RenderingOptions] changes.
 One can change [RenderingOptions] thru the UI and see what's going on, especially if UI operations do not have constants or keys.
-The code sample is in the Template_Guide_Code.rb file.
+The code sample is in the Template_Code.rb file.
 Load, then GuideCode.new.ro_1.

 ```ruby
 am = Sketchup.active_model